OsiriX HD is an application written for iOS devices.

 To add the new DICOM server to your list, proceed as follows:

-When you download images from a DICOM Query & Retrieve request, you will require a fixed IP address, if you use the C-MOVE SCU protocol.
+When you download images from a DICOM Query & Retrieve request with the Standard DICOM protocol, you will require a fixed IP address, if you use the C-MOVE SCU protocol.

-You will not require a fixed IP address, if you use the C-GET SCU or WADO protocols.
+You will not require a fixed IP address, if you use the C-GET SCU or DICOMweb protocols.

-In most situations, your iOS device will have a different IP address when you turn it on, or when you switch to or from a different network protocol (WiFi, 3G/4G, VPN).
+In most situations, your iOS device will have a different IP address when you turn it on, or when you switch to or from a different network protocol (WiFi, 3G/4G/5G, VPN).

 Most VPN will provide a different IP address, but in rare cases, VPN can be configured to have always the same IP address (ask your IT manager for more informations).

-Hence, it is highly recommended to use the C-GET SCU or WADO protocol, instead of the C-MOVE SCU protocol, if the distant DICOM Node supports them.
+Hence, it is highly recommended to use the DICOMweb protocol, instead of the C-MOVE SCU protocol, if the distant DICOM Node supports them.

-OsiriX for Mac OS supports all these protocols.
+OsiriX for OS X supports all these protocols.

 You can now select the DICOM server that was added to the list.
 On the next screen you will be able to set the search criteria (filter) for retrieving the images you want from the remote server or workstation.
 The fields that can be used for search criteria are: